brother-mohit/image-processing-app/README.md

 ]
 }

+Testing
+- Use attached CSV file for testing
+- or Create your own file in csv format and test

 Future Improvements

 - Add authentication (JWT)
 - Improve UI for upload & status checking
 - Optimize image processing performance